severalnines/docs/components.rst

 ``vendor=<string>``

 * Database vendor name.
 ClusterControl needs to know this in order to distinguish the vendor's relevant naming convention especially for package name, daemon name, deployment steps, recovery procedures and lots more.
-Supported value at the moment is percona, codership, mariadb, mongodb, oracle.
+Supported value at the moment is percona, codership, mariadb, 10gen, oracle.
 * Example: ``vendor=codership``